ktuukkan/marine-api/trunk/doc/readme.txt

 ACKNOWLEDGEMENTS

-The NMEA information for Java Marine API has been collected mainly from the following resources (in random order, last checked on 2010-03-06):
+The NMEA information for Java Marine API has been collected mainly from the following resources (in random order, availability checked on 2010-12-02):

  * Wikipedia's NMEA article
    <http://en.wikipedia.org/wiki/NMEA>